flyrok/fdsn_station_info/README.md

 This script has two main uses:
 1) Determining the availability of open-access station/channel data for a particular region and time period.
-This information can be fed into another helper script, *fdsn_wf_fetch*, (https://github.com/flyrok/fdsn_wf_fetch) to pull waveforms.
-This is the main use of the CSV file
+This information can be fed into another helper script, `fdsn_wf_fetch.py`, (https://github.com/flyrok/fdsn_wf_fetch) to pull waveforms.
+This is the common use of the CSV file, which contains the info needed by `fdsn_wf_fetch.py`
 2) Saving station metadata (including response) as a StationXML file.
 This can be read into ObsPy Inventory class, e.g.
 `from obspy import read_inventory`
 `inv = read_inventory("test.staxml")`